diancharlovalentine/NamedEntityRecognitionServiceAPI/README.md

 # entity recognition API
-Create a flask application to serve named entity recognition with spacy
+Create a flask application to serve named entity recognition with spacy.
+Please access the web API at https://entity-api.herokuapp.com/